-In a move that should not surprise fans of the original game, Deck 13 have announced that they are working on The Surge 2.
+In a move that should not surprise fans of the original game, Deck 13 has announced that it is working on The Surge 2.
 While the team are not ready to show off the game in action they were willing to tell us all about what they are bringing to the sequel.

 The Surge 2 sees you return to the dystopian future of an Earth going through ecological collapse.
 Once again, you will slip into an exosuit and carve your way through crowds of rage-filled survivors.
 As in the first game, should any of those survivors be carrying a weapon that catches your fancy then you can cut off the limb and fit it to your own suit.

-While Deck13 aren’t talking about The Surge 2’s release date just yet, Hetenyi did say that the team will “be at the major game shows this year, E3, Gamescom, all that stuff and we'll have some pretty cool things to show.”
+While Deck13 is only giving a vague 2019 for The Surge 2’s release date, Hetenyi did say that the team will “be at the major game shows this year, E3, Gamescom, all that stuff and we’ll have some pretty cool things to show.”

 The Surge 2 setting is a city tearing itself apart

 The Surge takes place in a world in the middle of an ecological collapse.
 Rivers are drying out, pollution is killing off wildlife, and humanity is concentrated in cities that are scrabbling for the resources to survive.
 The corporation you worked for in the first game, CREO, were trying to restore the planet by firing rockets full of nanobots into the atmosphere.
 Spoilers: it didn’t work.
 Worse still, the nanobots drove most the world’s mechanically-enhanced humans on a rampage.

 All the action of the first game was contained in a CREO-owned industrial complex.
 But the sequel moves the action over to a city that is dealing with the crisis brought on by the nanobots.
 Everyone is trying to kill each other.